 The CSDE received over 90 e-mails addressed to title1waivers@ct.gov.
 Over 33% of the e-mails were from teachers; 25% were from the general public, and nearly 10% came from institutions of higher education (IHEs), parents, and community-based organizations.
+We also received several of emails from LEA central office staff; these emails are included in Appendix 4.1.
 While several of the e-mails expressed opposition due to concerns about cost, timing, and testing, others expressed their support, particularly concerning the inclusion of science in the CSDE's accountability system.